Inverated/PDF-and-Image-Converter-With-UI/readme.md

 ## Run

-Download and run the exe in executable/dist
+Download and run the exe in executable/dist.
+Will have certificate warning

 ---